 Step 1: Don’t Shake the Camera

 Camera shake is the bane of excellent photography.
-Avoid holding the camera with your hand as much as you can, no matter how steady your hands are.
+Avoid holding the camera with your hand as much as possible, no matter how steady your hands are.
 Thus you can use a camera to keep from capturing blurry landscape photos-steadying equipment, like a tripod.
 Adding a remote shutter release to the package would improve picture quality, with sharp and clear images.

 Step 2: Reduce the Camera Aperture

 The aperture of a camera is the opening that allows light to get to the camera.
-It controls the amount of light the camera is being exposed to while taking an image.
+It controls the amount of light the camera is exposed to while taking an image.
 The best landscape photos are shot with an aperture setting of F/8 and F11.
 It helps you produce sharp and focused images that capture a landscape in all its glory.
-Thus, if you want to get a great landscape photo, reduce the aperture to let in less light than usual.
+Thus, if you want a great landscape photo, reduce the aperture to let in less light than usual.
 That way, the field depth widens, and the image you are capturing becomes the center of the photo.

 Step 3: Choose the Right Lighting